Regret Minimization and Convergence to Equilibria in General-sum Markov Games: Introduction

 Contemporary research works that study general-sum Markov games consider objectives that roughly fall into one of two categories; sample complexity of learning an approximate (coarse) correlated equilibrium, or regret against an arbitrary opponent.
 The sample complexity setup assumes all players learn using the same algorithm, while in the regret minimization setting, where the vast majority of results are negative \cite[e.g.,][]{bai2020near, tian2021online, liu2022learning}, the opponents are assumed to be adversarial, and in particular do not use the same algorithm as the learner nor attempt to minimize their regret.
 Curiously, developing (or, asking if there exist) algorithms that minimize individual regret given that all players adopt the same algorithm has been largely overlooked.
 Considering the intrinsic nature of MARL problems, where agents learn interactively from experience, it is of fundamental interest not only to arrive at an equilibrium, but to control the loss incurred during the learning process.
 Moreover, this is precisely the objective considered by a long line of works into learning in normal form games \citep{syrgkanis2015fast,chen2020hedging, daskalakis2021near, anagnostides2022uncoupled}.
 Thus, we are motivated to ask;

 In this work, we answer the above question affirmatively, and present the first (to our knowledge) algorithm for general-sum Markov games with such a sublinear regret guarantee.
-We consider finite horizon Markov games in two settings; full-information, where access to exact state-action value functions is available, and the unknown model setup (where each agent only observes loss values of visited state-action pairs) with a minimum reachability assumption.
-In both cases, our algorithm is decentralized and does not require any form of communication between agents.
+We consider finite horizon Markov games in the full-information setting, where access to exact state-action value functions is available.
+Our algorithm is decentralized and does not require any form of communication between agents.
 In addition, our bounds apply to the general notion of \emph{swap regret} \citep{blum2007external}, and therefore imply that the empirical distribution (over time steps) of policy profiles generated by our algorithm converges to a correlated equilibrium as the game progresses.